marcospgp/tinyORM/README.md

 );
 ```

-TinyORM uses some generic typing magic, so your model's type is inferred from the type expected by the second parameter (your ID generating function).
+TinyORM infers your model's type from the type expected by your ID generating function (the second parameter above).

 You can then simply create objects of your type: